What does it mean to be a co-operative school?

 Who are the teachers at the South County Pre-K Co-op?

 Holly McKee (Head Teacher & Director ) Ann Collins (Assistant Teacher) and Diana Gasch (Teachers Aid) are our amazing, gifted and experienced teachers!
 Holly and Ann believe a child’s play is their work and have structured the curriculum around this philosophy.
-You will find they both have endless amounts of love and patience for our children.
+You will find they both have endless amounts of love, encouragement and patience for our children.

 How much does it cost to join the South County Pre-K Co-Op?